 It is also a modern martial art.
 Aikido is quite a recent invention, having been developed during the early twentieth century by Morihei Ueshiba (known as ‘O Sensei’).

 To understand Aikido it is helpful to consider the three Japanese words that make up its name:

 The way of harmonising with energy

 Harmony occurs because the Aikido student learns to harmonise with an attacker’s incoming energy and to redirect it.
 This means physical strength is not the priority.
-Relying on physical strength to overpower a person can be counter-productive – what if (to your surprise) they turn out to be stronger than you?
+Relying on physical strength to overpower a person can be counter-productive – what if the attacker turns out to be stronger than you expected?
 That is not a great situation to be in!

-It opens up more possibilities for participation as well: Aikido does not favour people with strong upper body strength.
+It opens up more possibilities for participation as well because Aikido does not favour people with strong upper body strength or particular body types.
 Muscle power does not work.